solo-io/service-mesh-for-less-blog/README.md

 ```

 ### Results across three 10 minute runs:
-- lowest P50 latency `2.4ms`
+- average P50 latency `2.54ms`
-- highest P99 latency `3.9ms`
+- average P95 latency `2.89ms`

-Comparing these results to the previous test, we observe that enforcing mutual authentication using Istio's AuthorizationPolicy incurs an additional latency of `0.1ms - 0.6ms` compared to our previous L4 mTLS-only results, and `0.9ms - 1.8ms` compared to baseline.
+Comparing these results to the previous test, we observe that enforcing mutual authentication using Istio's AuthorizationPolicy incurs `0.18ms` (p50) to `0.22ms` (p95) of latency to our application compared to our previous L4 mTLS-only results, and `0.97ms` (p50) to `1.07ms` (p95) compared to baseline.
 These are excellent results for latency performance while providing both mTLS and mutual authentication for our applications!
 Full results for the ambient mode tests are available in the `/experiment-data` directory.

 For a detailed description on using L4 security policies, please refer to the  [Istio documentation](https://istio.io/latest/docs/ambient/usage/l4-policy/)